-Although not as visually stunning as having full-glass sides on a conservatory, the additional of a dwarf wall makes a material difference to how warm your conservatory is during the summer.
+Although not as visually stunning as having full-glass sides on a conservatory, the addition of a dwarf wall makes a significant difference to how warm your conservatory is during the summer.
 Many homeowners believe that, in the summer, having full-glass sides makes their conservatory feel like a greenhouse or a sauna and this can quite often be the case.

 You can choose how high you want your dwarf wall to be however most installers generally plan for a height of around a metre.

 Your installer will take care to match your conservatory’s brick work to the brick work on your home – many people feel that this makes their conservatory look far more like part of their home rather than full-glass sides.

 The amount of materials used in your installation